Fishing Locations and Access

 The Waimakariri River

 This river is similar in many respects to the Rakaia however it does tend to get more congested during salmon runs due to its close proximity to Christchurch.
-In fact the Waimakariri is the most heavily used recreational river in the South Island.
-The Waimakariri River has good salmon fishing during the season and also has good runs of sea run brown trout.
+In fact, the Waimakariri is the most heavily used recreational river in the South Island.
+The Waimakariri River has salmon fishing during the season and also has good runs of sea-run brown trout.
 Access to the river is excellent.

 The mouth can be accessed on the north side through the Kairaki settlement and is popular for salmon and kahawai fishermen.
-The south side of the mouth can be accessed on motorbike or by four wheel drive vehicle through the locked gate at Spencer Park.
+The south side of the mouth can be accessed on a motorbike or by a four-wheel drive vehicle through the locked gate at Spencer Park.
 Keys for this gate and beach permits are available (at a cost) from the Spencer Park Ranger.

 A very popular fishing location.
-Take the shingle road (Ferry Road) on the right hand side which veers off the Kaiapoi to Kairaki Road as it sweeps to the left, two kilometres short of the mouth.
+Take the shingle road (Ferry Road) on the right-hand side which veers off the Kaiapoi to Kairaki Road as it sweeps to the left, two kilometres short of the mouth.
 Park at the end of this track and walk over the stop bank to the rocks.
-A net or gaff is recommended for landing fish at McIntosh’s Rocks.
+A net is recommended for landing fish at McIntosh’s Rocks.
 Although best known for salmon fishing, McIntosh’s can also provide very good trout fishing, especially around dawn and dusk.
 There is a Wheelchair fishing platform at McIntosh's Rocks for the mobility impaired, you can get the key from Blackwells in Kaiapoi to unlock the gate.

 North Side (SH1 to Browns Rock)